kenballus/smtp-garden/README.md

 A containerized arrangement of various open-source SMTP and SMTP-like servers for differential fuzzing.
 Part of the [DIGIHEALS](https://github.com/narfindustries/digiheals-public) [ARPA-H](https://arpa-h.gov/) collaboration.

-## Status (as of 3/27/2025)
+## Status (as of 3/31/2025)
-The SMTP garden is ready for fuzzing development.
+The SMTP garden is undergoing formal validation and final routing troubleshooting.
+It is ready for fuzzing development.
 New servers may be added any time.
 - Images:
   - Relay-only / MTA servers
     - aiosmtpd, msmtp, nullmailer, Sendmail
   - SMTP with relay and local delivery
     - Exim, Postfix, Apache James, OpenSMTPD, Courier MTA
-    - NOTE: error discovered in Exim local delivery.
-Stand by.
 - Configuration of LMTP Servers:
     - Dovecot
   - Configuration of Submission Servers: